scandum/quadsort/README.md

 The ping-pong merge had been independently implemented in wikisort prior to quadsort, and likely by others as well.

+The monobound binary search has been independently implemented, often referred to as a branchless binary search.

 Special kudos to [Musiccombo and Co](https://www.youtube.com/c/Musicombo) for getting me interested in rotations and branchless logic.